raginimangla/to-do-service-public/docs/api/task.md

 Contains information about tasks stored for the users of the service.

 To have a task in the service, the user must be added to the service first.

-Adding a new line to test how markdown works in docs-as-code approach.

 ## Resource properties